rentaflop/rentaflop-site/_posts/hosting.md

 1. 3\.
 HiveOS

-If you're not currently running HiveOS, we recommend getting a reliable 16+GB flash drive with at least 100MB/s write speed (typically under $10) and following the GPU instructions [here](https://hiveon.com/install/) to create a bootable USB.
+If you're not currently running HiveOS, we recommend getting a reliable 16+GB flash drive with at least 100MB/s write speed (typically under $10) and following the GPU instructions for [HiveOS installation](https://hiveon.com/install/) to create a bootable USB.
 We like this route because it allows you to separate mining from personal business.
 You can boot the USB when you want to mine and boot your other drive when you want to do gaming or use your graphics card(s) otherwise.
 We currently support all Nvidia 40, 30, 20, and most 10 series (1060 and above) GPUs.